 Wherever a concern indicates that a child's wellbeing or safety is at risk, the school is duty bound to act on this which may include reporting this immediately to the local authority.
-Any action taken will be in accordance with the school's safeguarding policy Safeguarding policy.
+Any action taken will be in accordance with the school's safeguarding policy which can be found on our website.